 TA: Art is a very traditional world where there is a lot of creativity and innovation, but not in the way on how it operates.
 Why would you say there are very few technology-based startups in the art world?

 IA: First, because it’s a market where you cannot make money easily.

-Second, museums are very interesting institutions, yet, they are have a traditional way of thinking and they are slow in operating.
-Usually entrepreneurs move three times faster than the average person, meaning much more faster than museum.
+Second, museums are very interesting institutions, yet, they have a traditional way of thinking and they are slow in operating.
+Usually, entrepreneurs move three times faster than the average person, meaning much faster than museums.

 TA: What were some of the biggest lessons that you have learned from being an entrepreneur in the art world?

 Also, don’t think that working with the digital departments of museums makes it easy.
 These departments are a good touchpoint to start with but these teams are fighting as well inside a museum to make things better.
 You have to involve directors, curators, other experts, restorators… And this is really hard.
 When you manage to involve and engage all these people, this when you can have success.
 Then the user experience is amazing because it takes the minds and hearts of people working in museums, not a simply digital thing.

 TA: Are there any recommendations you can give to entrepreneurs in the art world?

 IA: It’s hard, but it’s worth it.
 There are a lot of things involved in having technology at the service of art, and not just having technology because it’s the latest trend and cool.
 The good thing is that you are working with art and art is very powerful.
 It’s much harder for entrepreneurs to work with any other kind of material or product.
 Working with art is impressive for you and for users.
 There is a lot of space for entrepreneurs in the art world.
 I think it could be a really good experience for both startups and museums to learn from each other.